DriesSmit/leetcode_exercises/README.md

 A collection of leetcode and other coding exercise solutions.

 # General learning priciples
-1. Attempt a new LeetCode problem that is slightly more challenging than your current skill level.
+1. Challenge Yourself: Attempt a new LeetCode problem that’s slightly above your current skill level.
-2. If you get stuck, do not look at hints, categories, or solutions.
-Instead, identify specific areas where you need further study, focus on those, then return to the problem and try solving it again.
+2. Avoid Premature Hints: If you get stuck, resist checking hints, categories, or solutions.
+Instead, pinpoint the specific areas you need to study further.
+Focus on these, then return to the problem and try solving it again.
-3. If you’re still unsure how to progress, look at simular questions and try to solve them first.
+3. Use Similar Questions: If you’re still unsure, toggle 'Similar Questions' and try solving those first to build confidence and insight.
-4. Thereafter try looking at hints and categories.
+4. Consider Hints and Categories: Only after struggling with similar questions, review hints and categories for guidance.
+5. Consult Solutions Sparingly: If all else fails and you’ve spent more than an hour on the problem, look at solutions to capture the intuition you’re missing.
+Then, try solving the problem independently without revisiting the solutions.
-5. If you solve the problem, review the top solutions.
-Reflect on how others approached the problem and think about ways to incorporate their methods into your problem-solving approach to achieve similar results in the future.
+6. Reflect on Top Solutions: Once you solve the problem, review the top solutions.
+Analyze how others approached it, and think about ways to incorporate their techniques into your problem-solving strategy for similar challenges in the future.